 "Almost immediately, and without intervention from American, Camp began to rub up against M.W., lean close to her and fondle her body with his hand.
 This groping eventually progressed to Camp touching her upper and lower leg and finally to her crotch. ...
 This horrendous set of events lasted approximately thirty (30) minutes without American's intervention," the suit charges.

 Flight attendants finally intervened when they noticed a tear falling from M.W.'s cheek.
-They moved M.W. to the front of the plane and moved Camp to the back and had him arrested when the plane landed, according to the complaint.
+They moved M.W. to the front of the plane and moved Camp to the back and had him arrested when the plane landed, according to the report.

 Ignored for 7.5 hours